COSC3020/quicksort-pivot-kkrweb/README.md

 Plagiarism Acknowledgement: I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated otherwise.
 I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.

 Citations:
+Slide 34 of the Sorting Lecture in-class slides.

+And the provided gitHub documentation already pasted earlier within this md file.